 Data are collected directly from survey respondents.

-The Public Service Employee Survey was administered to all employees in the Public Service for which Treasury Board is the employer as well as employees of participating separate agencies.
-The survey was a census.
-The collection was done using an Electronic questionnaire.
-Each department and agency was responsible to provide a complete list of email addresses for their department.
-Email invitations were sent to each employee containing a unique password to access the survey questionnaire.
-Reminders were sent on a weekly basis to people not having responded to the survey.
-As soon as the respondent submitted their completed questionnaire, the data was transferred on STC internal network and then decrypted for processing.
-The respondent had the possibility to save their partially completed questionnaire and finish it later.
-Electronic collection was closed as of October 7, 2011.
+The Public Service Employee Survey is administered to all employees in the Public Service for which Treasury Board is the employer as well as employees of participating separate agencies.
+The survey is a census.
+The collection is primarily done using an electronic questionnaire.
+Each department and agency is responsible for providing a complete list of email addresses for their department.
+Email invitations are sent to each employee with a valid e-mail address containing a unique password to access the survey questionnaire.
+Reminders are sent on a weekly basis to those who have not responded to the survey.
+As soon as the respondent submits their completed questionnaire, the data are transferred through Statistics Canada's internal network and then decrypted for processing.
+Respondents have the possibility to save their partially completed questionnaire and finish it later.

 View the Questionnaire(s) and reporting guide(s) .